Marketing as Communication and What It Means for Your Business

 Know Your Audience

-At this stage, you don't necessarily need a physical representation of your idea, but you must discover if it's viable enough to take the next step.
-Alternatively, if you do have an established business or service line, you need to learn ways to make it better.
+You don't necessarily need a physical representation of your idea at this stage, but you must discover if it's viable enough to take the next step.
+Alternatively, if you do have an established business or service line, you need to learn ways to improve it.

-In either situation, you might carry out consumer surveys or undertake broader market research to establish the baseline of what you hope to achieve.
+In either situation, you might conduct consumer surveys or undertake broader market research to establish the baseline of your goals.

-What you're ultimately doing is figuring out who your audience is and if there is a demand for what you offer.
+Ultimately, you're figuring out who your audience is and if there is a demand for what you offer.

-The reason why communication is essential at this stage is that if you don't ask the right questions or understand the feedback you receive, not only will your product be off the mark, but so too will the message you build around it.
+Communication is essential at this stage because if you don't ask the right questions or understand the feedback you receive, not only will your product be off the mark, but so will the message you build around it.

-For example, you might have a great piece of merchandise, but misunderstanding the reason why people want it can lead to poor outreach and low sales.
+For example, you might have a great piece of merchandise, but misunderstanding why people want it can lead to poor outreach and low sales.

-Conversely, you might market your service well, but the service itself is lacking.
+Conversely, you might market your service well, but it is lacking.
 Individuals will eventually figure out it misses the mark and proves inadequate to the solution they seek.
-The disconnect can result in a substantial long term loss.
+The disconnect can result in a substantial long-term loss.

 Detailed and focused research will not only ensure you develop a winning product or idea, but it also provides you with the foundation for who will buy it and how you should promote it.